maskedcoder/CartoonJS/README.markdown

 Gets called whenever the parent CartoonCanvas is refreshed.
 By default, this function only prints warning.
 In order to do anything useful, this method must be overwritten.

-### CartoonItem
+### CartoonPathItem

-Represents an object that will be drawn on a canvas.
-Every CartoonItem controls the actual drawing process.
-If you're wanting to create a custom object, just overwrite the `draw()` function.
+Represents an path made up of points connected by lines, curves, and gaps that will be drawn on a canvas.
+Every CartoonPathItem controls the actual drawing process.
+If you're wanting to create a custom object, use GenericCartoonItem instead.

-The CartoonItem stores a list of points in the format:
+The CartoonPathItem stores a list of points in the format:

     {
         x: [number],